 Consider 5 key objectives when spending the cash:

 1. Ensure All Pupils Are Active in School

 2. Promote & Celebrate Physical Activity

 3. Offer Upskilling to PE & Sports Staff

 With the Amaven Healthy Schools Programme, it's easy to monitor and improve schoolwide fitness and motor skills development.
 Our child development platform provides a diverse range of measuring, recording and evidencing tools.
 Every term, the goal is to ensure your pupils grow stronger and fitter than the last.

 Performance data is turned into Impact Reports.
 All reports are Sport Premium compatible and can be used to highlight links between spending and pupil attainment.
 Compare termly Impact Reports to identify which investments correlate with improvements to PE and sports performance, participation and accessibility.

-The Healthy Schools Programme begins with our in-school Challenge Day event.
+The Healthy Schools Programme begins with our in-school Health & Wellbeing Day.
 Expert coaches observe pupils as they play jumping, catching and throwing games.
 The results create a baseline that, when compared with subsequent Impact Reports, demonstrates the rate of pupil progression.

-Click here to book a FREE Challenge Day for your school.
+Click here to book a FREE Health & Wellbeing Day for your school.